GusGul/conways-game-of-life/README.md

   3. Any live cell with more than three live neighbors dies (overpopulation)
   4. Any dead cell with exactly three live neighbors becomes a live cell (reproduction)
 - Reads and writes in Life 1.06 format
+- Deterministic output: cell coordinates are always sorted in the output
+- Adjustable grid visualization for classic patterns

 ## Building